-Podcasts are audio or video files released periodically that anybody can listen to online or download onto their portable media player.
-They are mostly associated with episodic content of a regularly programmed series.
-With the decreasing cost of recording devices and release of easy to use media editing tools, producing podcasts are easier than ever.
+Podcasts are audio or video files that anybody can listen to online or download onto their portable media player.
+They are mostly associated with episodic content of a regularly programmed series, such as a radio show.
+With the decreasing cost of recording devices and release of easy to use media editing tools, producing podcasts is easier than ever!

 A podcast can cover a variety of topics, from the archives of a weekly radio program to foreign language guides.
 Many universities create podcasts of prominent guest speakers, while a class here at UBC uses them as assignments to hone students' storytelling skills.
 UBC students also create podcasts and audio files to share student opinion and experience via interview.